Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Results

-While a normal distribution truncated exactly at its mean value is not very likely to be encountered in practical applications, the selected truncation limits result in very atypical \glspl{pdf} which fit very well within the concept of arbitrary input \glspl{pdf}.
+While a normal distribution truncated exactly at its {(untruncated)} mean value is not very likely to be encountered in practical applications, the selected truncation limits result in very atypical \glspl{pdf} which fit very well within the concept of arbitrary input \glspl{pdf}.

-Figure~\ref{fig:meromorphic} shows the error-cost relations corresponding to the error metrics \eqref{eq:cverr_rms} and \eqref{eq:relerr_mean} for both approximations of the meromorphic function \eqref{eq:meromorphic}, i.e., using the dimension-adaptive weighted Leja interpolation algorithm and the degree-adaptive \gls{lar}-\gls{gpc} algorithm.
-The results resemble those of Section~\ref{subsec:borehole}, i.e., the Leja interpolation method has a clear advantage over the \gls{lar}-\gls{gpc} approximation with respect to both error metrics.
-Regarding the $\epsilon_{\text{cv}, \text{RMS}}$ error, the difference between the two approximations is typically greater than one order of magnitude, while it increases for an increasing computational budget.
-Regarding the $\epsilon_{\text{rel}, \mathbb{E}}$ error, the two methods show comparable performance for costs up to $100$ simulations, however, the Leja interpolation is again clearly superior as the simulation budget increases.
-Hence, in this numerical experiment, the weighted Leja interpolation is able to accurately approximate a model with very atypical input \glspl{pdf}, and provide accurate estimations of statistical measures.
-Moreover, it is found to have a clear edge over to the well-established \gls{lar}-\gls{gpc} method.
+Figure~\ref{fig:meromorphic} shows the error-cost relations corresponding to the error metrics of Equations \eqref{eq:cverr_rms} and \eqref{eq:relerr_mean} for both approximations of the meromorphic function in Equation \eqref{eq:meromorphic}, i.e., using the dimension-adaptive weighted Leja interpolation algorithm and the degree-adaptive \gls{lar}-\gls{gpc} algorithm.
+The results resemble those of Section~\ref{subsec:borehole}, i.e., the Leja interpolation method had a clear advantage over the \gls{lar}-\gls{gpc} approximation with respect to both error metrics.
+Regarding the $\epsilon_{\text{RMS}}$ error, the difference between the two approximations was typically greater than one order of magnitude, while it increased for an increasing computational budget.
+Regarding the $\epsilon_{\text{rel}, \mathbb{E}}$ error, the two methods showed a comparable performance for costs up to $100$ simulations, however, the Leja interpolation was again clearly superior as the simulation budget increased.
+Hence, in this numerical experiment, the weighted Leja interpolation was able to accurately approximate a model with very atypical input \glspl{pdf}, and provide accurate estimations of statistics.
+Moreover, it was found to have a clear edge over the well-established \gls{lar}-\gls{gpc} method.